sPuntinG/sPuntinG/README.md

 # 🌏 Hey everyone, Giulia here! 🌍

-Quantitative biologist by training, I fell in love with (R) coding while working on my scientific research projects.
+Quantitative biologist by training, I fell in love with (`R`) coding while working on my scientific research projects.
 Now I'm focusing on advancing my coding and analytical skills.
 Passionate about Data Analysis and Visualization.
 Excited about using data to tackle real-world challenges and drive positive change.

 ## My Skills 🛠️
-Every step of my coding journey has been self-taught, with invaluable assistance from the awesome online community.
+My coding journey has been predominantly self-taught.
 I've developed my skills while working on real datasets and analytical problems as part of my academic research work.<br>
 `#R` `#RTidyverse` `#ggplot` `#DataVisualization` `#Communication` `#ScientifcWriting`
 `#Bioinformatics` `#Microbiome` `#MarineBiology`